Dhivyagkrishnan/Synopsys_Workshop/README.md

 4) To change directory type: cd <folder_name>
 3) `Create license file and vcs_setup file(if doesn't exist)`
-4) `Create verilog code file and testbench file using this command: vi <carry_lookahead_adder>.v and vi <cla_tb.v>` 5)For inserting, press 'i' or 'a'.
+4) `Create verilog code file and testbench file using this command: vi <carry_lookahead_adder>.v and vi <cla_tb.v>`
-6)For saving, type ":w" and enter.
-7)For coming out of the file type ":q" and enter.